kendryte/nncase/docs/FAQ_EN.md

     - MatMul, nncase will replace it with a Pad(to 4x4)+ KPUConv2D(1x1 filters) + Crop(to 1x1)  .
     - TransposeConv2D, nncase will replace it with a SpaceToBatch + KPUConv2D + BatchToSpace.

+### Compile models
+1. Fatal: Not supported tflite opcode: DEQUANTIZE

+    Use float tflite models, nncase will take care of quantization.

 ### Deploy models
 1. Should I normalize inputs when running the model?